-- 5 Select Create an MS-DOS Startup Disk, then click Start.
-Windows copies files to the emergency startup diskette. - 6 When Windows finishes copying files, remove the diskette from the diskette drive. - 7 To prevent the diskette from being erased or infected by viruses, you should write-protect it by sliding the write-protect tab up.
+- 5 When Windows finishes copying files, remove the diskette from the diskette drive. - 6 To prevent the diskette from being erased or infected by viruses, you should write-protect it by sliding the write-protect tab up.

-8 Store your emergency startup diskette in a safe place with your other backup software media.
+7 Store your emergency startup diskette in a safe place with your other backup software media.

-To create an emergency startup diskette in Windows 98:
+To create an emergency startup diskette in Windows Me or Windows 98:

-- 1 If the diskette drive is not installed on your notebook, see "Changing bay modules" on page 142. - 1 Click Start, then select Settings, then Control Panel.
+- 1 Click Start, then select Settings, then Control Panel.
 The Control Panel window opens. - 2 Click/Double-click the Add/Remove Programs icon.
 The Add/Remove Programs Properties dialog box opens.